 Zooplankton play an important role in shaping carbon flux through the mesopelegic (Steinberg and Landry 2017; Turner 2015; Jackson and Burd 2001), and by extension the efficiency of the biological pump (Cavan et al. 2017; Archibald, Siegel, and Doney 2019).
-They affect particle flux in four key ways: (1 - Repackaging) Zooplankton repackage particles into fecal pellets that have different properties from the original particles (Wilson, Steinberg, and Buesseler 2008).
-(2- Respiration) Zooplankton consume particles in the mesopelegic and respire some of their biomass.
+They affect particle flux through repackaging, resperation, active transport, and disaggregation.
+Zooplankton repackage particles into fecal pellets that have different properties from the original particles (Wilson, Steinberg, and Buesseler 2008).
+Zooplankton consume particles in the mesopelegic and respire some of their biomass.
 It was found that this rate of consumption was less than flux in the California Current (Stukel et al. 2019).
-(3 - Active Transport) Zooplankton consume particles in surface depths and release it at others, thereby actively transporting carbon, usually downward (Archibald, Siegel, and Doney 2019; Bianchi et al. 2013; Hannides et al. 2009; Steinberg et al. 2000; Stukel et al. 2018, 2019).
+Zooplankton consume particles in surface depths and release it at others, thereby actively transporting carbon, usually downward (Archibald, Siegel, and Doney 2019; Bianchi et al. 2013; Hannides et al. 2009; Steinberg et al. 2000; Stukel et al. 2018, 2019).
 (4 - Disaggregation) Zooplankton break large particles into smaller ones, likely by generating turbulance when they swim (Dilling and Alldredge 2000; Goldthwait et al. 2005).
-This fragmentation of particles can lead to increased remineralization of particles because those smaller particle pieces sink more slowly and so have longer residence times, and so have longer to break down in the mesopelegic (Goldthwait et al. 2005).
+This disaggregation of particles can lead to increased remineralization of particles because those smaller particle pieces sink more slowly and so have longer residence times, and so have longer to break down in the mesopelegic (Goldthwait et al. 2005).
+In this manuscript we focus on active transport and disaggregation in particular.

 Oxygen levels, and in particular anoxic regions of the water column, appear to modulate particle flux through the mesopelegic.
 Observations of particle flux in the region of the Easten Tropical North Pacific (Van Mooy, Keil, and Devol 2002; Hartnett 1998) that is near the Mexican coast, and Arabian Sea (Keil, Neibauer, and Devol 2016) have suggested lower flux attenuation in these OMZ systems.
-Models have shown that accounting for oxygen limitation in the OMZs is necessary to fit global patterns of particle transfer (Cram et al. 2018; DeVries and Weber 2017).
+Models have shown that accounting for oxygen limitation in OMZs is necessary to fit global patterns of particle transfer (Cram et al. 2018; DeVries and Weber 2017).
 Oxygen minimum zones in the open ocean are expanding (Stramma et al. 2008), and this expansion is likely to effect ocean chemistry, the habitat of marine organisms, and the interactions between between organisms and chemistry (Gilly et al. 2013).
 Models and chemical data suggest that oxygen minimum zones may enhance carbon transport to the deep ocean, by inhibiting microbial degradation of sinking marine particles (Cram et al. 2018).
-However, biological organic mater transport is modulated by zooplankton (Steinberg et al. 2008; Steinberg and Landry 2017) which feed on, produce and disaggregate particles, and whose interactions on particle flux in pelagic OMZs are only beginning to be explored (Kiko et al. 2020).
+However, biological organic mater transport is modulated by zooplankton (Steinberg et al. 2008; Steinberg and Landry 2017) which feed on, produce, and disaggregate particles, and whose interactions on particle flux in pelagic OMZs are only beginning to be explored (Kiko et al. 2020).

-Models of particle transfer through the mesopelegic oceans suggest that particle size, ocean temperature temperature, and oxygen concentrations modulate particle flux (Cram et al. 2018; DeVries and Weber 2017).
+Models of particle transfer through the mesopelegic oceans suggest that particle size, ocean temperature, and oxygen concentrations modulate particle flux (Cram et al. 2018; DeVries and Weber 2017).
 Meanwhile regional differences in particle ballasting play a smaller role.
 (Cram et al. 2018).
 These models, however, assume that zooplankton play a small role, and therefore assume no transport through the mesopelegic, and no disaggregation.
 As a result of this assumption, the models predict that small particles will attenuate with depth.
-However small particles have been shown to persist in deep waters (REF) and contribute substantialy to flux in the deep ocean (REF).
+However small particles have been shown to persist in deep waters (REF) and contribute substantially to flux in the deep ocean (REF).
 Conveniently, these models’ particle size predictions generate a useful null hypothesis of expexted particle size distributions in the abscence of zooplankton effects.
 Thus their predictions can, in principle, be compared to observed distributions of particles to explore the magnitude of zooplankton effects.